jayetri/TTQA-RS/README.md

 # TTQA-RS- A break-down prompting approach for Multi-hop Table-Text Question Answering with Reasoning and Summarization
-This repository contains the code for - https://arxiv.org/abs/2406.14732v1
+This repository contains the code for - [TTQA-RS- A break-down prompting approach for Multi-hop Table-Text Question Answering with Reasoning and Summarization](https://arxiv.org/abs/2406.14732v1)
 ## Chain-of-Thought
 All CoT examples are in the examples folder ( HybridQA/examples and OTTQA/examples ), including 1-4 shot of: CoT, Standard Prompting, Full Model with Summary, and Full Model without Summary.